 Accounting paper trail

 Every time a business is involved in a financial transaction, a paper trail is generated.
-This paper trail is referred to as a source document.
-Whether checks are written to be paid out, sales are made to generate receipts, billing invoices are sent by suppliers, work hours are recorded on an employee’s time sheet – all the respective documents are its source documents.
+This paper trail is referred to in accounting as a source document.
+Whether checks are written to be paid out, sales are made to generate receipts, billing invoices are sent by suppliers, work hours are recorded on an employee’s time sheet – all the respective documents are source documents.

 Source documents are, first and foremost, important to the bookkeeping and accounting process because they serve as physical evidence that a financial transaction actually occurred.
 Nowadays, these documents do not necessarily need to be a physical hard copy and may be an electronic form of confirmation.